mwtmurphy/f1-rating-system/README.md

 ## Usage

-The model can be found in `src/f1_elo`.
+The algorithm can be found in `src/f1_elo`.
 Run `make data_e2e` to build the model and predict ratings per driver and constructor for all races.

 The streamlit app can be found in `src/f1_elo`.
 Run `make app` to explore the app locally.